Frome: Education

+Media

+Local news and television programmes are provided by BBC West and ITV West Country.
+Television signals are received from the Mendip TV transmitter.

+Local radio stations are BBC Radio Somerset on 95.5 FM, Heart West on 102.6 FM, Greatest Hits Radio West Somerset on 107.5 FM, and FromeFM, a community based radio station which broadcast to the town on 96.6 FM.

+The town is served by the local newspaper, Frome Times.

 Sport and leisure

 The Leisure Centre offers a wide range of activities including swimming, indoor bowls, squash and a gym, originally opened in 1974, and refurbished through October 2015 to May 2016.
 There are water based sports including the Frome and Warminster Dive Club, and Canoe Club.
 There is an inland diving centre near Frome at Vobster.